scrapy/scrapyd/docs/api.rst

 delversion.json
 ---------------

-Delete a version of a project.
+Delete a version of a project from :ref:`eggstorage`.
 If no versions of the project remain, delete the project, too.

 Supported request methods
   ``POST``